rot1024/notiondown/README.md

 A CLI tool and Node.js library to convert Notion pages to markdown and HTML with cache support.

-💡 Are you looking for an Astro theme? -> [astrotion-theme](https://github.com/rot1024/astrotion-theme)
+💡 Are you looking for an Astro theme for Notion? -> [astrotion](https://github.com/rot1024/astrotion)

 ## Usage (CLI)